DragonRidersUnite/dragon_test/README.md

 1. Replace `mygame/app/tests.rb` in your DRGTK with `app/tests.rb`.
 2. Place the `run_tests` script into the `mygame` folder of your project
+3. Write your tests
-3. Run tests with `./run_tests` or just boot up your `dragonruby` engine and tests will run on file change
+4. Run tests with `./run_tests` or just boot up your `dragonruby` engine and tests will run on file change

 ## Bugs/Features